 Linguistics is often questioned by practitioners of Natural Sciences during informal and professional scenarios.
-Perhaps, the fact that the phenomena relevant to them is more readily observable through methodologies that are at some levels better defined.
+Perhaps, this is the case due to the fact that the phenomena relevant to them is more readily observable through technical methodologies that are better defined.
 For instance, a casual (as in an individual who casually has become acquainted with some little morsel of data about a language) may define Linguistics as just ‘adding an ‘s’ to the end of a word to make it plural.

-Similarly, asking musicians to recite every note on a scale (which many professionally trained or classically inclined enjoy doing) does not guarantee they can play well.
-So, if the casual definition for Linguistics is graining ground, the priorities for the field in terms of rationale and problem solving is too centered on archiving data that exists without an explanation or attribution for its’ behavior.
+Similarly, asking musicians to recite every note on a scale (which many professionally trained or classically inclined enjoy doing) does not guarantee they can play well to a live audience.
+So, if the casual definition for Linguistics is graining ground, the priorities for the field in terms of rationale and problem solving is too centered on archiving data that exists without an explanation (data without science, basically).

 Trivia In The Office